 Maureen got invited to her daughter’s wedding.
 Maureen took her mother, the birth grandmother, to the wedding.
 And they even stayed with her daughter’s adoptive parents.
 Maureen shared some of her feelings about that experience.
 I understood.
 We shared our stories and our feelings.
 I wanted her to know that what she was feeling and experiencing was very normal.
 Birth mothers don’t always know that unless they talk with other birth mothers.
 We can feel as if we are weird or strange for feeling a certain way.
 And if we are not careful, we can have family or friends convince us of the same.
 It never seizes to amaze me how many people will try to counsel another person without having a similar experience, no education or degree in the field, no work experience, nor any research done on the subject matter.
 And yet, they will speak as if they are the expert.
 If we are not careful, we can lead a person down a deadly path.

-However, Maureen, who now had almost twenty-five years of service, seemed to be changing more.
-I had worked with Maureen for nearly five years so I knew her work behavior fairly well.
+Maureen, who now had almost twenty-five years of service, seemed to be changing more.
+I had worked with Maureen for nearly five years so I knew her work ethics fairly well.
 She had begun to appear intoxicated at work.
 I never knew for certain.
 It was a feeling.
 I thought maybe she was taken some medication.
 Her eyes and her speech were sluggish.
 I wanted to help her but I didn’t know what to do or say.
 I mean, what DO you say?
 “Hey, Maureen, are you drunk?
 Is everything okay?”
 I didn’t want to make false assumptions or offend her; especially during this difficult time in her life.
 But I also didn’t want her to feel alone.
 At the time, I didn’t know of any birth mother support groups.
 I didn’t find one myself until 13 years after my son was adopted out.
 That’s a long time to go without any counseling or support.
-I had to figure it out on my own, as did so many other birth mothers.
+Even though the adoption agency was required to offer me counseling after the birth and relinquishment of my infant, they did not.
+Even when I was at my lowest point a couple weeks after the birth and called them in despair for some counseling, the woman who had been so available to me none stop during my pregnancy and even made special arrangements to meet me on Christmas Eve day so I could sign relinquishment papers for the agency, now seemed unconcerned for my mental well-being and said, “Do you think you really need counseling?”
+So I had to figure it out on my own, as did so many other birth mothers.

 He heals the brokenhearted and binds up their wounds. – Psalm 147:3